ayastreb/bandwidth-hero/README.md

 ![Workflow](https://raw.githubusercontent.com/ayastreb/bandwidth-hero/master/docs/workflow.png)

-1. When active, Bandwidth Hero prevents original images loading and replaces them with a placeholder
+1. When active, Bandwidth Hero intercepts all images loading requests
 2. It sends each image URL to the compression proxy server, hosted at Heroku
-3. Proxy server downloads the original image and compresses it
+3. Proxy server downloads the original image
-4. When image is compressed, proxy server uploads it to specified Amazon S3 bucket for storage
+4. Once image is downloaded it is then compressed to black and white
-5. Proxy server returns compressed image URL to Bandwidth Hero
+5. Proxy server returns compressed image to the browser
-6. Bandwidth Hero finds corresponding element on the page an updates its image source with compressed one
-7. Browser loads compressed image from Amazon S3 bucket

 ## Privacy Consideration

-Please consider, that this extension has access to all the images you browse and stores compressed copies of them on my Amazon S3 bucket for up to 3 days.
+Please note that proxy server does not store the images anywhere, it compresses them on the fly.
-If you don't want your images to be stored on some stranger's server, you can run your own proxy server.
+However if you want to be 100% sure you can run your own proxy server instance.

-You will need a free Heroku account and an Amazon AWS account, which is also available for free for up to one year, and after that it costs just pennies per gigabyte of traffic.

 Please refer to [Server Docs](https://github.com/ayastreb/bandwidth-hero/tree/master/server) for detailed instructions on how to run your own proxy.